codersgarage/smart-cashier/README.md

-# Shopicano Backend
+# Smart Cashier Backend
-Shopicano provides e-commerce platform to run your business smoothly.
+Smart cashier is a money management application.